 Recently graduated with a psychology degree from St. Olaf, Liz was accepted as a St. Joseph Worker for a year of service.
-She is excited to begin working with The Emily Program Foundation as a Community Educator, giving presentations about eating disorders and increasing the Foundation’s virtual presence.
-Liz strongly believes in the power of prevention through education and healthy habits, saying:
+She is excited to work with The Emily Program Foundation as a Community Educator, giving presentations about eating disorders and increasing the Foundation’s virtual presence.
+Liz strongly believes in the power of prevention through education and healthy habits.

-My interest in positive psychology deeply reflects the Foundation’s mission in promoting a healthy body image for everyone.
+Her interest in positive psychology deeply reflects the Foundation’s mission of promoting a healthy body image for everyone.
 Unfortunately, several media outlets perpetuate unhealthy perceptions of what all bodies should look like, which is why we need organizations like The Emily Program Foundation.
-I’ll be managing different social media platforms, including a new Instagram account, so please be sure to follow the Foundation for exciting and inspiring updates!
-To my readers: You are enough!
+She enjoys managing different social media platforms, including a new Instagram account, so please be sure to follow the Foundation for exciting and inspiring updates!
+To our readers: You are enough!

 Remember, A flower does not think of competing with the flower next to it.
 It just blooms. – Zen Shin